Louisiana Garden Club Federation, Inc.

 Picture

-The Ponchatoula club is a member of District VI, Louisiana Garden Club Federation Inc., Deep South Garden Clubs Inc., and National Garden Clubs Inc.
+Clubs present included Gardenettes, Hammond Garden Club, Belle Oaks Garden Club and Stem and Stamen Garden Club of Amite.
+All are members of District VI, Louisiana Garden Club Federation Inc., Deep South Garden Clubs Inc. and National Garden Clubs Inc.

 Picture